 Understanding the billable hour rate

-Knowing the rate for billable hours is very important to look at billing practices.
-It is vital to make sure billing is correct.
-The pay rate per hour is figured out based on work that makes money, hours worked for clients, and projects that can be billed.
-It also takes into account tasks that can’t be billed and other work.
+Knowing the rate for billable hours is crucial to reviewing billing practices.
+It ensures billing is accurate.
+The pay rate per hour is calculated based on work that generates revenue, hours worked for clients, and billable projects.
+It also considers non-billable tasks and other work.

 Time tracking is used to figure out total hours worked.
 Good attendance tracking helps with productivity and the use of billable hours.
 By understanding how these things relate, one can improve billing methods and business revenue.